 Environmental & Regulatory Assessment

 Ocean energy extraction has gained increasing attention as a viable component of the energy mix of the future.
 While utility-scale wave and current energy installations do not yet exist, technologies are continuously being developed to take advantage of a vast and renewable ocean energy resource that has the potential to provide the ancillary benefits of cutting carbon emissions and improving energy security.
-The UNC Coastal Studies Institute is interested in the potential impacts of marine hydrokinetic devices on offshore ecosystems and characterizing the use of the waters that these devices will be located in.
-UNC CSI research in this area has focused on holistically understanding the Gulf Stream ecosystem, which is relatively understudied but highly valued ecologically.
+The Coastal Studies Institute is interested in the potential impacts of marine hydrokinetic devices on offshore ecosystems and characterizing the use of the waters that these devices will be located in.
+CSI research in this area has focused on holistically understanding the Gulf Stream ecosystem, which is relatively understudied but highly valued ecologically.
 Research has focused on the protected elements of the ecosystem as well as the food web that supports protected species and habitats and includes the following:

 - Sea turtles: This program is a collaboration between NOAA and CSI researchers to tag sea turtles in the Gulf Stream to identify the presence and use of these waters by these endangered and threatened organisms.

 - Marine mammals: This research has focused on identifying and assessing the use of Gulf Stream waters by vocalizing marine mammals using bioacoustics monitoring.

 - Human dimensions: CSI researchers have been engaging users of the Gulf Stream to evaluate their use of these waters and their attitudes towards Gulf Stream energy development.
 This information is valuable for understanding user groups, how they use the resource and how we may mitigate any future conflicts.

 Sargassum Seaweed Research